Cardiac Catheterization (cont.)

 How Long Does Cardiac Catheterization Last?

 Cardiac catheterization usually takes about 30 minutes, but the preparation and recovery time add several hours.
-Plan on being at the hospital all day for the procedure.
+You should plan on being at the hospital all day for the procedure.

 What Happens During Cardiac Catheterization?